akalinux/react-chtr-form/README.md

 * **path** Path(s) are a list that represent where in the object structure this thing exists.
 * **scalar** primitive data value

-# Getting Data out

-`ChtrFrom` provides a collection of callback handlers that return a semi deep copy of the the internal data.

 ## ChtrForm Options